tru0067/dotfiles/README.md

 A brief outline of some common steps when performing a fresh install.

 ### TODO
+-   Sway
     -   Change sway status bar to `waybar`
     -   Set up sway idle/lock
+    -   Dismiss logout menu after action
 -   Change terminal emulator to `kitty`
     -   Underline and images
     -   Want to check battery performance though